ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

 ### Q: How to interpret regularization parameter $C$  in SVC?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 We can think of $C$as a budget for the amount that margin can be violated by$n$observations.
 If$C=0$then there is no budget for violations to the margin i.e maximal margin classifier.
-As the budget$C$ increases, the model becomes more tolerant of violations to the margin, and so the margin will widen.
+As the budget$ C$  increases, the model becomes more tolerant of violations to the margin, and so the margin will widen.
 Conversely, as C decreases, we become less tolerant of violations to the margin and so the margin narrows.

 </details>

 ---

 ### Q: What are support vectors in SVC?

 <details>
 <summary><b>💡 Show Answer</b></summary>